 "I am a huge fan of rich color palettes: Golds, rust, olive green, and navy for the season," says Kidd.
 Pair fall-colored accents like throw pillows or décor with deep hues.
 Here, bold black curtains draw the eye up toward the ceiling beams, while a pop of color comes in rust pillows on the bed.

 "Bring the outdoor color inside by buying or clipping branches with turning leaves," says Giese.
 For a natural look, use a few leafy cuttings from trees in your space.
 Style them in a textured planter or vase to finish the look, and choose leaves with plenty of texture to create visual interest.
 Set atop this island in a cabin with fresh-baked goods, we'd love to curl up in a sweater and gaze at the changing leaves outside in this kitchen.

 Stay Soft With Velvet

-"Going into the fall, we are seeing the continued interest in bouclé," explains Anne Carr of Anne Carr Design.
+"We are seeing the continued interest in bouclé," explains Anne Carr of Anne Carr Design.
 "It began [mainly] only in off-whites, but now we are seeing bouclés in various shades.
 There has also been a resurgence in jewel tones, especially in rich velvets and mohairs that add drama to any fall décor project."

 Dry the Final Blooms

-As your summer garden starts to die down for fall, cut a few blooms from your favorite outdoor plants and dry the fall flowers to style them in a vase that can last all season.
+When your summer garden starts to die down for fall, cut a few blooms from your favorite outdoor plants and dry the fall flowers to style them in a vase that can last all season.
 Let the leaves start to change before you take cuttings, and choose flowers that are naturally colored in fall hues.
 Tie them together in a bouquet, or place them in vases or pots for more of a houseplant look.